rojhat15/rojhat15.github.io/README.md

 ## Contact

 Have a data, AI, or analytics challenge?
 Use the contact form on the website to get in touch.

-## Owner Reminder

-When the website is live:

-- Set **Restrict to Domain** in the Formspree form settings to the final production domain, without `https://`.
-- Keep CAPTCHA and spam protection enabled.
-- Send a test message from the live website and confirm that it reaches the correct email address.